 |SAT, Nordmøre sorenskriveri, 2/2Ca/L0003: Mortgage book no. 1a, 1731-1740, p.
 129|

 Anders Toresen inherited Nestua Stor-Tiset on July 14th, 1740.
 On December, 19th 1741 the deceased Tore Andersson Stor-Tiset's lease on Ødegården Litjåsen was transferred to his son Anders and the farm changed its name to Litjasen Tiset and was used for breeding and pasture.
 The farmer renting the land Ola Erikson, moved and took over Asphaugen.
 In 1755 a legal document mentions Litjasen and roughly said "The farm had been sitting for 20 years and for the last 10-12 years owned by Anders Tiset the owner of Store Tiset."
-Anders bought the farm to freehold by Minister Ole Irgens for 350 thalers and did the deed in 1761.
+Anders bought the farm from Minister Ole Irgens for 350 thalers and recorded the deed in 1761.
 This is the current info on Litjasen.
 "Litjasen was a farm that was extant around 1740 and which was later used by Lille Tiset and other gardens.
 The house on this garden stood in a sunny slope or as a piece of land attached to Oppistua Lille-Tiset"

 Anders Toreson b.
 1712 married Gjertrude Jonsdatter (Austistua) Store-Tiset, daughter of Jon Toreson b.
 1724.
 Anders and Gjertrude had; Ildrid b.
 1741, Tore b.
 1748, Brit b.
 1751, Marit b.
 1753, Marit b.
 1755, Ingeborg b.
 1758, Brit. b.
 1760, Jon b.
 1763, Gjertrude b.
 1765, Hallvard b.
 1768, and Randi b.
 1771.
 Through marriage Anders took over Austistua Store-Tiset and became owner of both farms of the Tiset Gaard, Austistua Store-Tiset and Nestua Lille Tiset.
 Anders was an ambitious man and cleared part of the forest of Austistua Stor-Tiset.
-The cleared part of the forest was named Gaard-Negård (lower-farm) and was split into two separate farms.
-One he gave to 2nd eldest son Jon.
+The cleared part of the forest was named Gaard-Negård (lower-farm) and it was split into two separate farms and one farm he gave to 2nd eldest son Jon.
 Hallvard the 3rd eldest son, received another part of the same farm called Utistua Negård.
 After Anders died, Jon received All of Stor-Tiset.
-Tore the eldest, took over another farm from his marriage so he did not need to inherit his father’s land.
+Tore the eldest, took over another farm from his marriage and did not need to inherit his father’s land.
 Litjåsen later came to follow the two farms on Negård.

 |SAT, Ministerialprotokoller, klokkerbøker og fødselsregistre - Møre og Romsdal, 595/L1039: Ministerialbok nr.
 595A01, 1750-1796, s.
 109|